itaifish/NCTRC-Check-In-App/README.md

            `cd ~/NCTRC-Check-In-App/NCTRC/backend`

          - Verify that everything works with `mvn verify`

+      7. Set up caddy

+      - Run the following commands to install caddy:

+      ```bash
+        echo "deb [trusted=yes] https://apt.fury.io/caddy/ /" | sudo tee -a /etc/apt/sources.list.d/caddy-fury.list
+        sudo apt update
+        sudo apt install caddy
+      ```

+      - This should automatically install and run caddy for you.
+To confirm type `caddy version`
+      - Assuming this works, we want to now edit the caddy file

+      ```bash
+        cd /etc/caddy/
+        sudo nano Caddyfile
+      ```

+      - Delete everything in the file and replace it with:

+      ```bash
+      nctrcapp.org
+      reverse_proxy localhost:6600
+      ```

+      - Save the file and type
+        `caddy reload`
+      - Great!
+Caddy should now point all requests from https://yoururl.org/ (currently https://nctrcapp.org/) to localhost:660 (what the java backend is hosting on)

 2. Production system
    - Where: AWS
    - Access: A new developer can only get access by contacting NCTRC and getting permission.
 3. Pre-production environments
    - No pre-production environments
 4. Components of the app
    - Database: DynamoDB
    - Repository
-4. CI/CD?
+5. CI/CD?
    - Neither are implemented

 ## Technologies Used